MistyCommunity/Documentation/src/content/docs/apps/command-center.md

 You can use the [Command Center](http://sdk.mistyrobotics.com/command-center/) in your browser to try Misty’s capabilities and send basic commands to your robot before writing your own code.
 We recommend using the [Command Center](http://sdk.mistyrobotics.com/command-center/) with the latest version of the Google Chrome browser.

-**NOTE:** The Command Center is currently in a pre-release state.
+**NOTE:** **The Command Center is currently in a pre-release state**.
 As such, not all features are fully functional, and the site may change before the release of Misty's SDK.

 The [Command Center](http://sdk.mistyrobotics.com/command-center/) works by sending requests to Misty's [REST API](../../../docs/reference/rest) endpoints.
 To see the full response for a request and other information about the commands you send to Misty, open the web console in your browser. **To open the web console in Chrome, use:**